HypeHound/downpay-docs/docs/order-management-overview/order-management.md

 ### Changing the payment due date

 When payment collection is set to manual mode in a Downpay purchase option, the payment due date is used to inform customers of the expected date they will be charged the remainder of the payment.
-If the payment collection estimate date changes, you may edit the date on the order details page and Downpay will automatically send an email notification to customers with the new date.
+If the payment collection estimate date changes, you may edit the date on the order details page.

 #### Steps